hieu-22/server-online-market-app/README.md

 DB_DIALECT=postgres
 DB_SCHEMA=yourSchema
 ```
-You can use my Cloudinary for image storage or your own:
+You can use my Cloudinary or your own for image storage:
 ```sh
 # CLOUDINARY
 CLOUDINARY_URL=cloudinary://538598325694588:4G_C6DuitOSGSQsRa88MElQoH6Y@duhbzyhtj